Sign up for our FREE 8-week course to get on the property ladder.

-A borrowing power calculator gives you accurate estimates of your borrowing limit depending on interest rates and your current income.
+A borrowing power calculator gives you estimates of your borrowing limit depending on interest rates and your current income.
 Although the final decision of how much you can borrow lies with your lending bank, the calculator can be a great starting point to help you organise your finances in preparation for increasing the amount you are eligible for.

-A longer loan term would cut down on your monthly instalments but increase the amount you have to pay in interest charges, while a shorter loan term would mean that you save on interest payments but would have to commit to higher monthly payments.
+A longer loan term would reduce your monthly instalments but increase the amount you have to pay in interest charges, while a shorter loan term would mean that you save on interest payments but would have to commit to higher monthly payments.
 With the help of the borrowing power calculator, you can work out what repayment plan would suit your income and current debt liabilities so that you can come up with a mortgage proposal that stands a good chance of being approved.

 How to use the borrowing power calculator

 Using a borrowing power calculator is very simple.
 Here are the different fields you need to fill out on the calculator: